About the speaker…

 If you don’t pay the FFI invoice, you’ll receive a demand from a debt collection agency (on behalf of the HSE) which could result in court action.

 Don’t get in a fluster over FFI.
 Here at Citation, our experienced Health & Safety experts know exactly what it takes to keep your business on top of legislation, and away from costly fines.
-To find out how we could help you, get in touch or give us a call on 0345 844 1111.
+To find out how we could help you, get in touch.